wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-upgrading/includes/processes-tools-download-configure.md

     `setup.exe /download [Path]\download.xml`

-- **Configure** and install Office on Windows devices using settings specified in the configuration XML, such as products, update channel and languages.
+- **Configure** and install Office on Windows devices using settings specified in the configuration XML, such as products, update channel, and languages.
 Here’s the syntax:

     `setup.exe /configure [Path]\configuration.xml`

 - **Customize** an existing Office installation on a Windows device.
-This mode applies only the application settings you specify in the configuration XML, without changing any other deployment settings.
+This mode applies only the application settings you specify in the configuration XML without changing any other deployment settings.
 Here’s the syntax:

     `setup.exe /customize [Path]\settings.xml`